arlonproj/arlon/README.md

 Tags can be useful for classifying bundles, for e.g. by type ("addon", "cni", "rbac", "app").

-## Cluster specification

-A cluster specification contains desired settings when creating a new cluster.
-They currently include:
-- API Provider: the cluster orchestration technology.
-Supported values are `CAPI` (Cluster API) and `xplane` (Crossplane)
-- Cloud Provider: the infrastructure cloud provider.
-The currently supported values is `aws`, with `gcp` and `azure` support coming later.
-- Type: the cluster type.
-Some API providers support more than one type.
-On `aws` cloud, Cluster API supports `kubeadm` and `eks`, whereas Crossplane only supports `eks`.
-- The (worker) node instance type
-- The initial (worker) node count
-- The Kubernetes version

 ## Profile

 A profile expresses a desired configuration for a Kubernetes cluster.
 It is just a set of references to bundles (static, dynamic, or a combination).

 A profile can be static or dynamic.
-When a cluster consumes at static profile at creation time, the set of bundles for the cluster is fixed at that time and does not change over time even when the static bundle is updated.
+When a cluster consumes a static profile at creation time, the set of bundles for the cluster is fixed at that time and does not change over time even when the static bundle is updated.
 (Note: the contents of some of those bundles referenced by the static